Skip to content

 The foundation of a great cranial prosthesis is a perfect fit.
 When a wig is made for you, it should feel completely secure without being too tight.
 This is especially important for all-day wear, as an ill-fitting cap can cause irritation or slip, which is the last thing you want to worry about.
 To get it right, you need precise measurements of your head.
 A specialist will typically measure the circumference, the distance from your front hairline to the nape of your neck, and from ear to ear.
 This ensures your custom prosthesis sits exactly where it should, giving you the confidence to go about your day without a second thought.
 Getting this step right is the key to true comfort.

-Select the Best Cap Construction
+Choosing the Right Cap Construction for You

 The inside of your cranial prosthesis is just as important as the outside.
 Cranial prosthesis caps are specifically designed with medical hair loss in mind, using materials that are soft, breathable, and gentle on sensitive skin.
 You’ll often find options like a monofilament top, which creates the illusion of natural hair growth, or a lace front for an undetectable hairline.
 Many medical-grade wigs also feature silicone or polyurethane tabs that gently grip the skin for added security without needing adhesives.
 During a consultation, you can explore different cap types to find the one that offers the best combination of comfort and a natural look for your specific needs.